The Value in Testing Emotional Intelligence in the Workplace – A Case Study

 20 September 2022, By Chris Schutte

-Emotional Intelligence in The Workplace
+Emotional Intelligence In The Workplace Team

 Emotional Intelligence has become an increasingly popular topic in recent years as we have started to see businesses around the world try to effectively integrate it into their staff engagement and retention strategies.
 Employers are starting to see the value in testing and further developing the emotional intelligence of their people in the workplace.
 Emotional Intelligence tests can tell us a lot about how someone will operate within different environments and how they will usually interact with others around them.
 But how can we tell how they will adapt to a specific job, with very specific emotional demands?